 In rare instances, your credit card and our payment processor have trouble communicating.
 When this happens, our system waits and tries to process your payment a little later.
 If you see this message, DO NOT attempt to process a second payment as your card may be charged twice.

 JPay is known as the fastest money transfer service in the industry, but the specific time the inmate receives the funds is partially determined by the facility’s disbursement schedule.
-Generally, any money you send will get to the facility within two business days.
+Payments and Money Transfers post to the facility the next business day, or sooner.
 To view the disbursement schedule at your inmate’s facility, visit JPay.com and click on “Prison Search.”
 Please note, payment availability is subject to depositor validation in accordance with federal and state regulations.

 Community corrections payment availability varies according to each agency and depositor verification.